ezekg/sitepoint-programmatically-insert-wp-posts/create-posts-from-csv.md

 ### Setting Up

 I mentioned earlier that we would be using anonymous functions (I'll refer to them as [closures](http://culttt.com/2013/03/25/what-are-php-lambdas-and-closures/), for simplicity) throughout this article, and the reason for this is that it's not really worth polluting the global namespace with a bunch of functions that are essentially throw-away functions.
 Cloures are great, and if you aren't familiar with them, I'd highly suggest reading up on them.
-If you come from JavaScript or Ruby background, you'll feel right at home.
+If you come from a JavaScript or Ruby background, you'll feel right at home.

-If you want to put all of this code into your `functions.php` file, that's fine, though it's also fine if you want to create a separate page template, a hidden page, whatever.
+If you want to put all of this code into your `functions.php` file, that's fine, though it's also fine if you want to create a separate page template, a hidden page, or whatever.
 In the end, it really doesn't matter.
 To start out, let's use another WordPress hook, [`admin_init`](http://codex.wordpress.org/Plugin_API/Action_Reference/admin_init).
 We'll also include the [`$wpdb`](http://codex.wordpress.org/Class_Reference/wpdb) global, so that we can do a custom database query later on.

 ```php
 /**